 Once you've designed your menu, write out your recipes and have fun cooking them.
 Make sure your recipes work and adapt them if they don't.
 Now is the time to refine your ideas and add some little extras.
 You need enough for two portions of each dish.
 Think about the presentation of your dishes too.

 Step 3 Tips for Young Cooks (click to view)

 You might want to add some biscuits to your dessert, a sauce to your main or some decoration to add colour.
 Those little extras will make all the difference to your entry.

 Make sure your recipes only makes 2 portions.
 You don't want to throw away good ingredients.
 We want you to watch food waste.

 The judges want to know the story behind your menu.
 Why did you choose your menu?
 Is there a personal connection to one of your local ingredients?
 Are you using a tried and tested family recipe?
 We also want to know a bit more about your love of cooking and who inspired you?

-Now you need to fill in the entry form and your teacher will send it off to us.
+Now you need to fill in the entry form and your teacher will send it off to us or you can email us direct - see our Facebook page for a video on how to enter from home.
 Good luck!

 Step 4 Tips for Young Cooks (click to view)